Unique Program Aspects

 Global Health

-“As a pediatric anesthesia fellow, I traveled to India for a two-week rotation at Narayana Health, a multispecialty hospital located in 'Health City' on the outskirts of Bangalore.
-Pediatric patients come here from all over India and surrounding countries for advanced cardiac surgery.
-During my time in India I had the opportunity to work with 5 different pediatric cardiac surgeons, who performed up to 10 surgeries per day, collectively.
-In addition to participating in the anesthetic care of these patients, I joined the cardiac anesthesiology fellows for daily lectures on Transesophageal Echocardiography (TEE).
-In all, it was an amazing learning experience that I will never forget.”
+“As a pediatric anesthesia fellow, I traveled to India for a two-week rotation at Narayana Health, a multispecialty hospital in ‘Health City’ near Bangalore.
+Pediatric patients from across India and neighboring countries come here for advanced cardiac surgery.
+I worked with five pediatric cardiac surgeons performing up to 10 surgeries per day collectively.
+I also joined cardiac anesthesiology fellows for daily Transesophageal Echocardiography (TEE) lectures.
+It was an unforgettable and invaluable learning experience.”

 Food Allowance

-Each resident involved in clinical duties will receive a Fairview meal card at the start of their CA1 academic year.
-The dollar amount will be determined by the number of call days the department designates to the resident.
+Each resident engaged in clinical duties receives a Fairview meal card at the beginning of their CA-1 year.
+The stipend amount is based on the number of call days assigned.

 Parking

-The department currently provides contract parking for residents during their CA1 through CA3 year, on both the East and West Bank.
+Contract parking is provided for residents during their CA-1 through CA-3 years on both the East and West Bank campuses.

 Stipend & Benefits